Aesthetics

 What’s the ideal male leg size?
 How often should we be squatting and deadlifting?
 How much emphasis should we put on leg training if our goal is to improve our health, general strength, and appearance?
 What’s interesting is that there are popular views at opposite ends of the spectrum:

-• Some strength training programs tell us that we should focus our energy on getting stronger at the Big Three lifts: the squat, bench press, and deadlift.
-In those circles, it’s common for every single workout to start with a few sets of strenuous back squats.
+- Some strength training programs tell us to focus on getting stronger at the Big Three lifts: the squat, bench press, and deadlift.
+In those circles, it’s common for every workout to start with a few sets of strenuous back squats.
 Is that a good way to build a strong and attractive physique?

 If we’re trying to build strong, healthy, and attractive physiques, how big should our legs be?
 How often should we train them?
 And what lower-body lifts should we choose?

-Deadlifts are one of the only true full-body lifts, challenging our muscles from our fingers down to our toes, stressing our bodies from the skin on our palms all the way down to our bones.
-They’re hard, tiring, and absolutely amazing for building muscle, gaining strength, improving our fitness, and becoming much better looking.
+Deadlifts are one of the only true full-body lifts.
+They challenge our muscles from our fingers down to our toes and stress our bodies from the skin on our palms all the way down to our bones.
+They’re hard, tiring, and absolutely amazing for building muscle, gaining strength, improving our fitness, and becoming much better-looking.

 When it comes to bulking up, the only lift that can rival the deadlift in terms of sheer muscle growth is the squat (and especially the front squat).
 Even then, the deadlift has a few unique advantages:

-• Deadlifts bulk up our traps, spinal erectors, and glutes, as well a number of other muscles in our upper backs, all of which is great for improving our aesthetics.
+- Deadlifts bulk up our traps, spinal erectors, and glutes, as well as a number of other muscles in our upper backs, all of which are great for improving our aesthetics.

-• Deadlifts are one of the best ways to increase the density of our bones and the health of our spines, making them great for our health and longevity.
+- Deadlifts are one of the best ways to increase bone density and spine health, which is great for our health and longevity.

 As with all the big lifts, though, there are several different ways of deadlifting, each with different pros and cons.
 And given how many different sorts of adaptations deadlifts provoke, it’s not surprising that some ways of deadlifting are much better for building muscle than others.

-Most guys who are interested in strength favour the conventional deadlift, which is wise—and we’ll explain why—but they deadlift for low reps and drop the bar to the ground after every repetition, making it worse for building muscle mass.
+Most guys who are interested in strength favour the conventional deadlift.
+That’s wise—and we’ll explain why—but they deadlift for low reps and drop the bar to the ground after every repetition, making it worse for building muscle mass.

-The most heinous sin, though, belongs to the bodybuilders who forego the deadlift altogether, thinking that it’s not a good lift for gaining muscle, which couldn’t be farther from the truth.
+The most heinous sin, though, belongs to the bodybuilders who forego the deadlift altogether, thinking it isn’t a good lift for gaining muscle.
+That couldn’t be farther from the truth.

 Squats are the biggest lift, engaging the most muscle mass and stimulating the most muscle growth.
 And of all the squat variations, front squats are the best for building muscle.